GSA/open311-simple-crm/documentation/INSTALL.md

 ### Delete example data

-Your FMS-endpoint contains some example records.
-When you're ready to go live, you can delete these either from within your database directly, or by navigating to the pages in FMS-endpoint and clicking on the delete icon to the right of each item's listing.
+Your Open311 Simple CRM contains some example records.
+When you're ready to go live, you can delete these either from within your database directly, or by navigating to the pages in Open311 Simple CRM and clicking on the delete icon to the right of each item's listing.